Cheese Soufflé Recipe

 1 cup plus 2 tablespoons grated cheese (natural cheddar, Emmenthaler, raclette, or other fabulous cheeses)

-4 tablespoons butter
+4 tablespoons unsalted butter

 1/2 teaspoon dry mustard